docker-library/docs/influxdb/README.md

 *This image requires a valid license key from InfluxData.* Please visit our [products page](https://www.influxdata.com/products/) to learn more.

 This image contains the enterprise data node package for clustering.
-It supports all of the same options as the OSS image, but it needs port 8088 to be exposed to the meta nodes.
+It supports all of the same options as the InfluxDB 1.x OSS image, but it needs port 8088 to be exposed to the meta nodes.

 Refer to the `influxdb:meta` variant for directions on how to setup a cluster.